ark-network/arkdev.info/docs/quick-start/overview.md

 ---
 sidebar_position: 1
-title: 'Introduction'
+title: 'Overview'
 ---
+## Local Docker Setup

 Welcome to the **Ark** quick-start guide!
-In this guide, you'll learn how to run a **covenant-less** Ark for **Bitcoin** regtest locally with just a few commands.
+In this guide, you'll learn how to run a **covenant-less** Ark for **Bitcoin regtest** locally with just a few commands.
 We'll walk you through setting up a local Bitcoin testing environment, running and provisioning the `arkd` server (an ASP implementation), and making off-chain transactions with the `ark` client.

 ### Tell me more about Ark